masicek/PhpOptions/README.markdown

 \PhpOptions\UserBadCallException
 ```

-Exceptions made by user wrong using of script
+Exceptions made by user wrong using of script.
+This is enough to catch the exception only of the Options object.

 Examples